 - Type: The specific action type (see Action Types section below)

-- Record level: Applies to individual records
+- Record action button: Applies to individual records

 - Conditions Type: How conditions are evaluated: